German website translation – top tips for for business and translation professionals

 But forgetting what your audience expects to see can still make your German translation feel like just that – a translation, rather than an original piece of text.

-Maintaining a multilingual website can be a considerable ongoing expense for many companies.
+Your website needs to be current, and maintaining a multilingual website can be a considerable ongoing expense for many companies.
 But as the first

 point of reference for any potential customer, and increasingly a sales platform, investing in a well-written English version of a German website makes good business sense.